Wednesday, December 30, 2015

 R-Type for the Atari STe anyone?

 An early beta of the new R-Type Deluxe has been released at STNICCC by Stephen Jones, aka Bod.
 It has been designed to make use of the STe hardware - Blitter co-processor, hardware scrolling and of course, DMA effects/music.
 It plays far better than the original game and the pictures you see here were kindly sent to me by Stephen.
-Thank you :)

 I have really enjoyed playing R-Type Deluxe which has proven the Atari STe to be a formidable computer.
-The action feels smoother and much better plus the audio has a great affect at making this feel more arcade-like.
+The action feels smoother and much better plus the audio has a great effect at making this feel more arcade-like.
 This is looking to be an impressive project but please remember this is a Work In Progress. (update).

 Update July 24th

-I know this file is already on Atari-Forum but here is my backup of Stephen's precious R-Type Deluxe source code.
-I'm keeping it safe until another developer attempts to continue his hard work. <download>
+This file is already on Atari-Forum but here is my backup of Stephen's R-Type Deluxe source code.
+I'm keeping it safe until another developer continues the work. <download link>

 Tuesday, December 29, 2015